David Eaton became Western Australia’s first Small Business Commissioner and CEO of the Small Business Development Corporation in January 2012.

 - investigating complaints about unfair market practices;

-- advocating to all level of government, in their role as regulators; and
+- advocating to all levels of government, in their role as regulators; and

 - providing advice to the WA Minister for Small Business